Corset piercing: As temporary piercings

 Temporary corset piercings are often performed for aesthetic reasons, often as part of a fetish event or photo shoot.
-A body piercer may also perform a corset piercing to promote their business, to be photographed for a portfolio or to be used for advertising purposes.
+Body piercers may also perform a corset piercing to promote their business, to be photographed for a portfolio or to be used for advertising purposes.
 They may also be performed as play piercings as part of BDSM activity.
 Often temporary corset piercings are worn laced with ribbon, rope, or chain.

 Usually temporary corset piercings use captive bead rings as jewelry, but corset piercings intended as play piercings or as part of a short photo shoot might simply be done with hypodermic needles, which will be removed after the activity is finished.

 Rarely worn for more than a week, corset piercings are typically worn only for a few hours or until the event or activity they were required for has ended.
 Temporary corset piercings are open wounds, and are subject to the same infection, cross contamination, and irritation risks as any other healing piercing or small wound.
 Scarring from the removal of temporary piercings is usually minimal or non-existent.